johnnyrgraham/cherry-picker-tracker/README.md

 **Miscount disputes** — The binsitter (the person who counts buckets at the bin) occasionally miscounts.
 Without a personal record, pickers have no way to prove a discrepancy.
 This app logs each bucket with a timestamp — if your count differs from the binsitter's, you can show them your phone and pinpoint exactly where the gap is.

 **Pay transparency** — Gross pay is easy to calculate.
-What you actually take home after New Zealand tax is less obvious, especially in NZ where tax is annualized and then paid back in a return.
+What you actually take home after New Zealand tax is less obvious.
 The weekly calculator handles the full breakdown so there are no surprises on payday.

 ---